 A process by which intercompany transactions are matched with each other and deducted, so that the assets, liabilities, income and expenses are not inflated.

-All forms of consideration given by a company in exchange for service rendered by current and former employees.
+All forms of consideration given by a company in exchange for service rendered by employees or for the termination of employment.

-The final dividend is the total dividend for the year as approved by the shareholders in the annual General Meeting less any interim dividend paid during the year.
+The final dividend is the total dividend for the year as approved by the shareholders in the annual General Meeting of Shareholders less any interim dividend paid during the year.

 A lease that transfers substantially all the risks and rewards associated with ownership of an asset to the lessee.
 Title may or may not eventually be transferred.

 Any asset that is:

 - receive cash or another financial asset from another company

 - exchange financial instruments with another company under conditions that are potentially favourable